 Other Waterfalls in the Yorkshire Dales

 The Yorkshire Dales has plenty of awesome waterfalls to chase.
-Below, we’ve listed other Yorkshire Dales walks that involve visiting incredible waterfalls (some guides coming soon).
+Below, we’ve listed other Yorkshire Dales walks that involve visiting incredible waterfalls.

-- Cray Gill Waterfalls: near Buckden Beck, you can explore several waterfalls along Cray Gill as well as Cow Close Falls.
+- Cray Gill Waterfalls: near Buckden Beck, you can explore several waterfalls along Cray Gill as well as Cow Close Gill Waterfall.

 - Ingleton Waterfalls Trail: of course, the most famous waterfalls in Yorkshire are seen along the Ingleton Falls Trail.